-mented by a panel of invited APS program managers who will de- Recognizing the psychological impact upon APS professionals (and scribe their best practices in using data and conducting QA.
+Nora J. Baladerian, Ph.D., The Disability and Abuse Project of Specmented by a panel of invited APS program managers who will de- Recognizing the psychological impact upon APS professionals (and scribe their best practices in using data and conducting QA.
 Work- others in collaborative fields) of the traumatic images, stories and shop participants will be encouraged to share their experience or ask experiences they face daily, steps must be taken.
 Quick, free and easy healing methods can be used to eliminate the psychological toxicity the work involves.
 This workshop will include a brief defini-602 - Intersection of the Long-Term Care Ombudsman and APS - a tion/clarification of conditions now recognized as burnout, vicarious trauma and compassion fatigue, but focuses on healing practices to inoculate against these common conditions.
 A primary focus will be on using Thought Field Therapy, although other practices such as mindfulness and guided imagery will be covered.

-The Long Term Care Ombudsman Program and Adult Protective Ser- 605 - Exploring Together: The Real Issues of "Ethics & The Hoarding tional differences and the impact on service provision and will be an own set of special conflicts and ethical challenges.
-Participants will learn how to identify major ethical concepts and dilemmas related to their daily practice and probe the many factors that influence the 603 - A Randomized Controlled Trial Assessing an APS Tool: Cornell- decision-making process.
+learn how to identify major ethical concepts and dilemmas related to their daily practice and probe the many factors that influence the 603 - A Randomized Controlled Trial Assessing an APS Tool: Cornell- decision-making process.
 This workshop will first introduce the ethics behind working with any APS Client including those that Hoard, by using some of the IN-CLASS Training from the NAPSA Training Module on Ethics.
-The Majority of the workshop participants will explore together how big a problem hoarding is in our elderly population, the The Interview for Decisional Abilities (IDA 3.0-CA) is a tool designed impact of "clutter", the causes of hoarding as described by one of our for use by Adult Protective Services (APS) workers to assess the abil- nations experts (not me) and what the newest DSM-5 reveals about

-Using a person-centered frameprevalence of abuse among individuals with dementia, reasons people with dementia are are at greater risk for elder abuse, signs that a person with dementia may be experiencing abuse, and policy and practice ideas for reduction and prevention of abuse in this population.
-The second portion of the workshop will focus on the importance of APS interviewing people with dementia as part of investi-Nora J. Baladerian, Ph.D., The Disability and Abuse Project of Spec- gations and methods of doing so in a way that does not retraumatize.
-Finally, the important roles law enforcement, healthcare 701 - The Benefits of Developing a Financial Exploitation APS Speprofessionals, and prosecutors can play in these cases will be dis- cialization in Montgomery County cussed.
+The Majority of the workshop participants will explore together how big a problem hoarding is in our elderly population, the months apart.
+Compared to the control group, the IDA-trained group mer's disease and other types of dementia (Alzheimer's Association, reported more positive experiences with assessing decisional ability 2019), and this population is especially vulnerable to elder abuse.
+A (p<0.0001) and case management (p=0.0001).
+The IDA-trained group 2010 study found that 47% of participants with dementia had been did not improve in their knowledge of decisional ability (p=0.139), mistreated by their caregivers, with 88.5% experiencing psychologipossibly due to a ceiling effect.
+Application of the IDA was assessed cal abuse, 19.7% experiencing physical abuse, and 29.5% experiencthrough hypothetical client scenarios.
+The IDA-trained group im- ing neglect (Wiglesworth et al, 2010).
+Research also suggests that proved in assessing a client's ability to understand a risk (p=0.002) incidents of resident-to-resident aggression in long-term care facilibut not in a client's ability to appreciate (p=0.656) or reason ties, many of which involve residents with dementia, are prevalent (p=0.451) about a risk.
+These findings support use of the Interview (Rosen, Pillemer & Lachs, 2018).
+Using a person-centered framefor Decisional Abilities and add to the evolving evidence base of APS work, this workshop will offer research findings that explore the prevalence of abuse among individuals with dementia, reasons people with dementia are are at greater risk for elder abuse, signs that a person with dementia may be experiencing abuse, and policy and practice ideas for reduction and prevention of abuse in this population.
+The second portion of the workshop will focus on the importance of APS interviewing people with dementia as part of investigations and methods of doing so in a way that does not retraumatize.
+Finally, the important roles law enforcement, healthcare 701 - The Benefits of Developing a Financial Exploitation APS Speprofessionals, and prosecutors can play in these cases will be dis- cialization in Montgomery County cussed